easbarba/lar/README.md

 # bin
-    Lots of scripts for most general utilites, most bootstrap setup on freshly Debian install.
+  Miscellaneous scripts to aid bootstrap services and utilities on a freshly Debian install.

+  Mostly bash, guile and lua scripts.

 # Guix